Living a Simple Life

 Here are 10 of our living simple life items from our list:

-- Cook from scratch – Nothing makes me happier, then to put a whole meal on the table that we raised on our own farm.
-Last night is was a roasted chicken, homegrown green beans, potatoes and a loaf of homemade bread with blackberry jam.
+Cook from scratch – Nothing makes me happier, then to put a whole meal on the table that we raised on our own farm.
+Last night it was a roasted chicken, homegrown green beans, potatoes and a loaf of homemade bread with blackberry jam.

 So what have we gained by living a simple life?